-COVID-19 and cleaning businesses: How to keep your business safe from risks
+COVID-19 sanitation and cleaning businesses: How to keep your business safe from risks

-While the coronavirus (COVID-19) pandemic is hurting businesses across many industries, cleaning and janitorial businesses have seen a sharp increase in demand.
+Since the start of the pandemic, the coronavirus (COVID-19) has hurt businesses across many industries.
+In that time, however, cleaning and janitorial businesses have continued to see a sharp increase in demand.

-Follow these practical steps to avoid potential pitfalls if you take on the coronavirus.
+Follow these practical steps to avoid potential pitfalls as we continue to take on the coronavirus.

 Use trusted cleaning products and processes, and present your business accurately